-Historically, most banks have strived to keep inflation at a constant but low rate ranging between 1.5% and 4%.
+Historically, most central banks have strived to keep inflation at a constant but low rate ranging between 1.5% and 4%.
 However, 2022 saw a global inflation rate of nearly 9%, which is more than double the maximum target inflation rate.

 High inflation pushes consumers to rethink their spending habits, tighten their wallets, and pass up on nonessential items so that they can cover the costs of necessities like food and fuel.